 Stat #1: Fewer CEOs are women than are named David.
 Women make up less than 5% of the Fortune 500 companies, (a 25% decrease from 2017).
 When one name outnumbers half of the U.S. population, we recognize how serious this issue is.

 Stat #2: Millennials will comprise 75% of America’s workforce by 2025.
 This will require a shift in how our workplaces operate in the near future.

 Stat #3: Hispanics or Latinos whose family origins derive from any country outside of Mexico, Puerto Rico, and Cuba accounted for 26% of the Hispanic or Latino labor force, pointing to the importance of looking past surface level ethnic diversity.

 Benefits of diversity and inclusion in the workplace

-It’s 2018 - everyone knows their workplace should be diverse but they often have a hard time understanding (or believing) just how beneficial workplace diversity is to the business.
+In this day and age, everyone knows their workplace should be diverse but they often have a hard time understanding (or believing) just how beneficial workplace diversity is to the business.
 It’s not simply the right thing to do.
 Here are a few reasons you should prioritize workplace diversity, that’ll help you get everyone bought in: